AbirHossen/Freelancing-Website/README.md

 Freelancing Website

-This project is developed using HTML,JavaScript,ASP.NET It is developed for academic purpose
+This project is being developed using HTML,JavaScript,ASP.NET It is developed for academic purpose